pdx-cs-sound/fm/README.md

 ## Limitations

 * The FM synthesizer is a textbook 2-operator unit.
 More general operators and flowgraphs are planned.
-The modulation multiplier should scale with frequency.

-* There is no envelope generator.
-There should be separate per-operator ADSR envelope generators.
+* The envelope generator is currently a fixed linear attack-release (AR) envelope.
+This should be extended to full ADSR and made configurable.
+Seperate envelopes should be able to be applied to separate operators where this makes sense.

 * The modulation parameters (frequency and amplitude) can be set only from the command line.
 Other MIDI messages should